vlad-ds/programming-notes/sql/mementos.md

 It's not a solution if you can't explain it.

+If your solution is wrong and you can't understand why, assume you misread the problem description.

+Be pragmatic.
+Simplistic if you must.
+Take the simplest solution that gets you to the end.
+You can make it more complex later.

 ## Approaches to consider

 When stuck on a problem consider, in order of growing complexity: